ITLA ONLINE EXHIBIT HALL

 Joe was also awarded the Indiana Trial Lawyers Association's Max Goodwin Young Lawyer Award in 2013, which recognized his outstanding dedication to protecting the rights of the injured.

-Holly Wojick, Theodoros & Rooth, P.C.
+Holly Wojcik, Theodoros & Rooth, P.C.

 Holly Wojcik is a partner at the Merrillville law firm of Theodoros & Rooth where she focuses her practice in the areas of medical malpractice and other personal injury cases.
 Holly earned her B.A. degree, magna cum laude, from Michigan State University in 1998 and her J.D, cum laude, from Valparaiso School of Law in 2001.
 She is a member of the Lake County Bar Association, the Indiana State Bar Association, the Indiana Trial Lawyers Association and its Board of Directors, ITLA Women’s Law Caucus, and the American Association for Justice.
 She currently serves on the Indiana Judicial Qualifications/Nominating Commission.
 Holly has handled hundreds of medical malpractice claims in Indiana and was on the legal team that prosecuted 288 claims against Dr. Mark Weinberger, "The Runaway Doctor" featured on America's Most Wanted and American Greed, which resulted in a $55 million dollar settlement for her clients after the indictment, extradition, and imprisonment of the Merrillville doctor.